cairis-platform/cairis/docs/doc.rst

    the Assets dialog box, making the necessary changes, and clicking on the Update button.

--  You can also add associations between other assets from the environment Associations tab.
-   You can add a new association by clicking on the Add button in the association table to open the association form.
-   From this form, you can add details about the nature of the association between the asset you're working on and another [tail] asset.
-  Once you click on Update, the association will be added to your working object, but won't be committed until you click on the Update/Create button.

 -  To delete an asset, select the asset to delete in the assets table box, and select the Delete button.
 If any artifacts are dependent on this asset then a dialog box stating these dependencies are